Savory Arroz con Pollo. Peruvian Chicken with Cilantro Rice, made with gluten-free beer, this dish will delight your taste buds.

 Every Peruvian will have their own Arroz con Pollo recipe and add their own bit of flare to it.
 Our bit of flare is beer.
 What doesn’t taste better with beer?
 Prior to going gluten-free we would usually use AmberBock or sometimes a Corona in a pinch.
 If you are reading this and are not gluten-free, but just happen to think Arroz con Pollo is awesome, by all means use one of those, or whatever beer is your favorite.
 If you are gluten-free, we have made this with several different beers, including Daura, Redbridge, and New Planet Amber Ale (check out my beer post here!).
 They all work well, but I think our favorite for this recipe is the New Planet Amber Ale.
 It has a malty flavor that pairs well with the cilantro.

 You cannot get a more traditional Peruvian dish than Arroz con Pollo.
 It is really simple to make and doesn’t require a lot of special ingredients, except Aji Amarillo, which if you have made Papas a la Huancaina you already have on hand!
-If you don’t they sell it in a lot of grocery stores, or you can order it on Amazon.
+It is available at most grocery stores, but you can also order it on Amazon (or just click HERE to see what it looks like).
 It’s a one pot dish that is great by itself, but I love it with some Huancaina Sauce or Ceviche on top.
 I will often squeeze some lime on to it.
 I love the zing it gives it.
 Try it out and let me know what you think!